LevanKvirkvelia/salute/README.md

 > A JavaScript library that would be born if [Microsoft Guidance](https://github.com/microsoft/guidance) and [React](https://react.dev/) had a baby.

 ### Why?
-The idea for Salute came up when I was using GPT4 to help me build and optimise LLM agents.
-The decent results for single-prompt agents led me to the next step of utilizing AI to code using OpenAI's or LangChain's libraries, aiming to create more complex, multi-prompt agents.
+The idea for Salute came up after my experements with prompting GPT4 to code AI agents using OpenAI's or LangChain's libraries.
 The problem is that these libraries are not designed to be used by AI, ironically they are not easy to use for humans either.
 That's why I decided to build a library that would be easy to use by both humans and AIs.